biocatchltd/yellowbox/docs/extras/webserver.rst

      that the entire request arrives to the server before a response is returned.
     :param bool forbid_implicit_head_verb: By default for Starlette routes, if the ``GET`` method is allowed for a route , the ``HEAD`` method will also be allowed.
 This param (enabled by default) disables this behavior.
+    :param str | None name: The name of the endpoint.
+If ``None``, the name is inferred from the function name and rule string.
     :returns: The a new HTTP endpoint that can be added to a Webservice.
     :rtype: :class:`MockHTTPEndpoint`